 The NIMIR Project is a self-funded, open access, public facing piece of research.
 Interviews will be taking place over the next twelve months with eligible participants in Ireland, and the covers of music magazines will continue to be analysed.
 At the end of the project an summary report will be compiled and published.

 Operating in the middle ground between academia and journalism, the NIMIR Project applies best practice from academic research in its methodology and ethics.
 Participants will be informed about their rights within the project and are free to withdraw their consent and data at any time.

 Eligible participants are two sides of the same coin.
-First, artists who have experienced the commercial processes of image management within their profession.
+First, artists who have direct or indirect experience of the commercial processes of image management.
 Second, those who are behind those decisions, shaping and facilitating the processes of image management – record labels, A&R, music magazine editors, artist managers, to name a few.